-This brings us to our second gentle warning: once you start using invoice finance it can be difficult to get by without it.
+This brings us to our second gentle warning: once you start using invoice finance it can be tempting to continue using it.

 If you start factoring large amounts of your cashflow on a regular basis, then you’ll start to need invoice finance.
 That’s because you’ll have a cashflow gap each month as you send out your invoices and also pay off your lender with incoming funds.

 We’re not saying that invoice finance isn’t useful, it is.
 But be very aware of what you’re getting into and for how long.
-On this point, invoice finance contracts usually last for 12 months – that’s 9 months contract length with a notice period of around 3 months.
+On this point, an invoice financing company contract usually last for 12 months – that’s 9 months contract length with a notice period of around 3 months.

 If you’re not keen on committing yourself like this, then selective invoice finance lenders might be a better option for you.

-There are other non-traditional uses for invoice finance, such as using it to acquire another business.
+There are other non-traditional uses for this type of finance, such as using it to acquire another business.
 In the past there was a trend towards buying a company by invoice financing the company’s outstanding invoices.

 This is still possible in theory, but you should talk to a broker or financial adviser before going down this route.